DIDSR/DICaugment/README.md

 Albumentations3D offers the following key features:

 - 3D-specific augmentation techniques: The package includes a variety of augmentation methods specifically designed for volumetric 3D images, such as CT scans.
-These techniques can be used to augment the data and improve the generalization of your models.
-Some of the transformations utilize the metadata availble from a dicom header, allowing users to create transformations that are consistent with an image's acquisition parameters.
+These techniques can be used to augment data and improve model generalization.
+The package was designed to incorporate the metadata availble in dicom headers, allowing users to create transformations that are consistent with an image's acquisition parameters.

 - Seamless integration: The package is built as an extension of the Albumentations library, making it easy to incorporate 3D augmentation into your existing image processing pipelines.
 It maintains a similar API and workflow, ensuring a smooth transition for users already familiar with Albumentations.